DmitryNekrasov/RopeByteString/concatenation-performance-analysis.md

 RopeByteString's superior performance in concatenation operations stems from its fundamental design choices that prioritize efficient structural manipulation over immediate data copying.
 The benchmark results clearly demonstrate that this approach provides both better time complexity and memory efficiency, especially for larger datasets.
 The implementation successfully achieves its goal of optimizing string concatenation operations while maintaining reasonable memory usage patterns.

-The most significant achievement is the transformation of what would be an O(n) operation with traditional ByteString into an O(1) operation with RopeByteString, while simultaneously reducing memory pressure by several orders of magnitude.
+The most significant achievement is the transformation of what would be an $$O(n)$$ operation with traditional ByteString into an $$O(1)$$ operation with RopeByteString, while simultaneously reducing memory pressure by several orders of magnitude.
 This makes RopeByteString a compelling choice for applications where string concatenation is a common operation.